Netbreeze-GmbH/coffeescript-style-guide/README.md

 ```

 When calling functions, stick to this rules:
 * omit parentheses except for chaining calls.
-If parentheses used stick to the method they belongs to.
+If parentheses used, stick them to the method they belongs to.
 * always use comas to separate arguments.
-* always encapsulate inlined objects in curly braces, if it's not the only argument
+* always encapsulate inlined object in curly braces, if it's not the only argument.
-* always encapsulate inlined functions in parentheses, if it's not the only argument
+* always encapsulate inlined function defintion in parentheses, if it's not the only argument.
-* always encapsulate function calls in parentheses if function is called in an argument list (so called function grouping).
-Indent after `(` if the inlined call takes longer argument list.
+* always encapsulate function calls in parentheses if function is called in an argument list (so called function grouping, see below).
+Indent after `(` if the inlined call takes longer or nested argument list.
 * body of inlined functions should contain not more than 3 lines.
-If it does, it's probably better to define it somewhere else first
+If it does, it's probably better to define it somewhere else first.

 ```coffeescript
 elem.bind foo, test:1, test2:2, -> alert      # No